xddq/google-oauth2-oidc/README.md

   - [curity validating id token](https://curity.io/resources/learn/validating-an-id-token/)
   - [okta validating id token](https://developer.okta.com/docs/guides/validate-id-tokens/main/)
 - [jose](https://github.com/panva/jose) is a great lirary to use with jwts.
-  Using it, it was easy to validate the id_token (jwt) based on a remote jwks.
+  First I thought of manually validating, but I decided to skip this part.
+Using jose, it easy to validate the id_token (jwt) based on a remote jwks.
+- If you want to implement `sign in with google` or similar, I would take a look at [auth.js](https://authjs.dev/) and check whether services like Auth0 or similar would be a better fit.